top of page

 HOW MEDIA TRAINING CAN HELP FEMALE LEADERS

 Gender bias, or sometimes referred to as gender stereotyping, is the tendency of individuals to create preconceived misconceptions about a person’s capabilities solely based on their gender.
-Effective communications can counter or eliminate misperceptions.
+With the right words, you can eliminate those misperceptions once and for all.

 Media training for strong communications can be a very powerful tool, available to anyone who wants to demonstrate their leadership capabilities and advance them.
 Women are exceptional problem solvers, multitaskers, and communicators which creates an advantage in the business world.
 An excellent way to exploit that advantage is with strategic communications that demonstrate leadership capabilities and professional expertise.

-Women are more likely to not be heard in the workplace.
-This challenge has amplified in the pandemic with virtual meetings becoming the new norm.
+Women are more likely to not be heard in the workplace, a challenge that amplified in the pandemic with virtual meetings becoming the new norm.
 As reported by The New York Times and CNBC, 45 percent of female business leaders reported persistent interruptions and cross-talk when they had the floor in online meetings.

-Although an individual’s communication skills can not repair the dynamics of a workplace where women are sometimes prevented from effective participation in meetings, media training can help develop powerful & concise points that can be conveyed quickly, reducing the need for floor time.
+Although a person's communication skills cannot repair the dynamics of a workplace where women are sometimes prevented from effective participation in meetings, media training can help develop powerful and concise points.
+This reduces the need for floor time.
 In turn, improving the ability for women to command the room.

 Media training can help female leaders cut through the noise by shutting down irrelevant questions and redirecting the discussion back to the matter at hand.
 Conversations are easily derailed and it’s easier to get things back on track when you use techniques taught in media training.